 It’s truly flexible.

-Apple Time Capsule Remote File and Printer Sharing
+Apple Time Capsule Remote File And Printer Sharing

-Those issues aside it’s a pretty good feature.
+If that doesn’t bother you then it’s a pretty good feature.

 Apple Time Capsule Guest Networking